-Are you looking for a rewarding career that requires intelligence, stamina, and creative problem-solving, but doesn't require 4+ years of college?
+Are you looking for a rewarding career that requires intelligence, stamina, and creative problem-solving, and does not require 4+ years of college?
 The Power and Trades Pathways program might be right for you!
-The program is available to any interested high school graduate who is 17 years old or older.
+The program is available to high school graduates who are 17 years of age or older.
 There is no upper age limit.
 The program prepares you for a skilled trades career in the energy industry.

 What is the program?

-The program trains graduates for high-demand job roles within the energy sector and skilled trades such as electric operations, gas operations, construction, and engineer technicians.
+The program trains graduates for in-demand job roles within the energy sector and skilled trades such as electric operations, gas operations, construction, and engineer technicians.
 Six major career pathways are available through the program.
-Most can be completed in just one year, preparing you to enter directly into a paid apprentice program in the field.
+Most can be completed in just one year, preparing you to enter directly into a paid apprenticeship program in the field.

 Demand is high!
 Within the next 5 to 10 years, half of the current skilled workforce in the energy trades will be eligible to retire.
 Many more skilled trades workers will be needed in these high-paying professions.

 The stackable credential training approach teaches the core skills for energy-related skilled trades.
 You can obtain one or more certifications or degrees over time, thus "stacking" your credentials, which can lead to progressively more complex and high-paying career paths.